 WSAVA question: Are your diets tested using AAFCO feeding trials or by formulation to meet AAFCO nutrient profiles?

 Science and observation are at the core of how we formulate our diets.
 We have two of our own pet centres to carry out research in palatability and digestibility.
 The animals living in these centres are observed continuously and studied from the lens of their health and wellbeing.
 While we carry out analyses on their feeding behaviours, we never conduct intrusive tests.

 Respect for the health and wellbeing of cats and dogs is at the core of Royal Canin's philosophy, prohibiting any intrusive animal experiments.
 The only trials we perform are to establish food preference, palatability and digestibility.
 Palatability and digestibility are evaluated by dogs and cats.
 The reactions of these “professional tasters” are then carefully observed.

 The vast majority are validated and compliant with AFFCO and FEDIAF nutrient profiles and/or feeding trials, where these are the most relevant nutritional regulators.
-We formulate a number of specific products, such as our Hepatic and Renal Support formulas, that have very precisely adapted nutrient levels to support the unique needs of cats and dogs with such ailments.
-Some diets preclude meeting the AAFCO and FEDIAF nutrient adequacy guidelines for adult maintenance.
-For these diets, helping manage health conditions is more important than meeting the AAFCO or FEDIAF nutrient profiles.
+We formulate a number of specific therapeutic or clinical products, such as our Hepatic and Renal Support formulas, that have very precisely adapted nutrient levels to support the unique needs of cats and dogs with such ailments.
+Some diets preclude meeting the AAFCO nutrient adequacy guidelines for adult maintenance.
+For these diets, helping manage health conditions is more important than meeting the AAFCO nutrient profiles.